-Obtaining feedback on the preliminary policy framework and project description from the Planning Commission and City Council does not require CEQA review.
+Obtaining feedback on the preliminary policy framework and project description from the Planning Commission and City Council does not commit the City to a definite course of action with regard to the Specific Plan, nor does it foreclose consideration of any alternatives or mitigation measures including the option ultimately to reject the Specific Plan.
+(CEQA Guideline 15352(a).)
+As such, environmental review is not required at this step of the process.
 Rather, the preliminary recommendations and outcome from these public hearings will be further developed in the Specific Plan and analyzed in the EIR.
 Action on the Specific Plan would only occur after an EIR has been circulated and certified.